da Vinpeel degli orrizonti

 “In a bit” answered Vinpeel.

 At that point, Ned Bundy would smile, and so would Vinpeel.
 But neither said a word.
 There was always a bit of awkwardness between them.
-The kind that men feel when they are unable to touch others.
+The kind that men feel when they are incapable of touching each other.

 Once he was alone on the beach, Vinpeel would continue to search for seashells.
 He would choose big, oddly shaped, bold coloured ones that would catch his father’s eye.